valentynkt/BackendGarden/content/notes/File Transfer Protocol.md

 ## Overview

 FTP is a standard network protocol used for the transfer of computer files between a client and server on a computer network.
-It is built on a client-server model architecture and uses separate control and data connections between the client and the server.
+It is built on a [[Client-Server Architecture Pattern|Client-Server Model]] architecture and uses separate control and data connections between the client and the server.

 ## Key Features of FTP